alireza10up/php-clean-code/README.md

 Here the focus is on the interface and creating an interface for a particular concept

 Basically, liskov focuses on the implementation of subclasses or clients

+### Dependency Inversion Principle (DIP)

+* Depend On Abstractions, Not On Concretions.

+### Tip in DIP

+The dip principle says that you should depend on abstractions, not on concrete ones

+IOC Container => Inversion Of Control Container

+We Never New Class In Program We Should be Use IOC for Control and create Instance in Program